 Quality Management, Patient Safety Programs, Structure and Policies

 Facility shall have quality management and/or patient safety programs in place at the time of credentials committee review.
 Facility shall provide Blue Cross of Idaho a description of these programs and make the full program documentation available upon request.
 Facility is required to demonstrate administrative structure and policies to support that structure.

 Facility shall attach materials describing the facility and its ownership to the application.

 ASC's and Skilled Nursing Facilities are required to have a transfer agreement with an acute care hospital.
 Verification will be a signed agreement by the hospital.
-If a transfer agreement is not in place then the facility is required to provide documentation of local hospital privileges of medical staff.
+If a transfer agreement is not in place, the facility is required to provide documentation of local hospital privileges for medical staff.

 Facility will provide access to an appropriate range of services for the service area.